Disco, hip hop, sampling

 It’s shocking, but the first #1 “rap” single was actually by Blondie!

 On the one hand, this is a remarkably late example of a white performer capitalizing on a black invention and selling it to the white majority.
-On the other hand, it is pretty impressive in it’s own way.
+On the other hand, it was intended as a tribute and served to legitimize hip hop further with mainstream audiences, and it is pretty impressive in its own way.

 - Earliest white appropriation of hip-hop